ptrkrysik/multi-rtl/README.md

 ==================
 `Multi-rtl` is a GNU Radio block that transforms cheap multiple `RTL-SDR` receivers into multi-channel receiver.

 `Multi-rtl` is the first software solution that enables synchronous reception with each channel based on a `RTL-SDR` receiver tuned to a different central frequency.
-The synchronization is done automatically and in software - without the need for any additional hardware.
+The synchronization is done automatically and in software - without the need for any additional electronical hardware.

 Installation
 ==================